dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/consumer-apis/dangerous-unprotect.md

 ---
-title: Unprotecting payloads whose keys have been revoked in ASP.NET Core
+title: Unprotect payloads whose keys have been revoked in ASP.NET Core
 author: rick-anderson
 description: Learn how to unprotect data, protected with keys that have since been revoked, in an ASP.NET Core app.
 manager: wpickett